Rubi-Tomeu/Path-Flyer/README.md

 Hope you find it useful.
 If you have any doubts do not hesitate to contact us.

-Note: More information about the mathematical model of the quadrotor and its environ- ment, the implemented path following algorithms and control structure, and the validation process of the Path-Flyer platform is found on the following publication:
+Note: More information about the mathematical model of the quadrotor and its environment, the implemented path following algorithms and control structure, and the validation process of the Path-Flyer platform is found on the following publication:

-Rubı́, B., Morcego, B., and Pérez, R. (2019).
+Rubı́, B., Ruiz, A., Morcego, B., and Pérez, R. (2019).
 Benchmark of Quadrotor Path Following Algorithms [SUBMITTED].
 In 2019 15th IEEE International Conference on Control and Automation (ICCA).